 The days of using outside companies for this are ending.
 New technologies have made data collection easier than ever before, and deep learning systems have brought sophisticated analysis out of the cold and back under the roofs of the brands themselves.

 In a way, this is like rolling back the clock to how things were done before the internet.
 In the old days, a brand marketer would assess internal data, such as sales numbers, and then develop insights from that.
 From about the late '90s on, this was more and more something you paid experts to do for you.
-Now, with more powerful software and complex learning hierarchies in a reasonable price range, brands are returning to analyzing marketing intelligence about customer behavior internally.
+Now, with more powerful marketing intelligence software and complex learning hierarchies in a reasonable price range, brands are returning to analyzing data about customer behavior internally.

 What Is Data Driven Marketing?